MeherP2246/FIT-DNS-RESEARCH-/Implementng PowerDNS with FALCON.md

 ### Step 2 : Installing the liboqs provides

+Note : Replace all the path as per your configuration.

 i.
 Installing pre-requisites before moving on to install the required libraries and programs.

 ```